 MEAFA PhD Top-Up

-A critical step for achieving this mission, is the ongoing investment in cross-disciplinary cross-institutional training of PhD students.
-As such, since October 2011 MEAFA offers significant top-ups to holders of primary scholarships and accordingly invites applications.
+A critical step towards achieving this mission is the ongoing investment in cross-disciplinary and cross-institutional training of PhD students.
+Since October 2011, MEAFA offers significant top-ups to holders of primary scholarships and accordingly invites applications.

-Call for applications: there is 1 available top-up scholarship for PhD studies commencing semester 1, 2013.
+Call for applications: there are 2 available top-up scholarships for PhD studies commencing semester 2, 2014 or semester 1, 2015.

 The MEAFA PhD research scholarship is a competitive award that is provided as a top-up to holders of full-time primary PhD scholarships providing a living allowance.